GUIDELINES FOR APPLYING FOR A GRANT

 If you are applying for a grant for an organisation who specialises in enabling individuals to access the water and gain training and qualifications, we have a specific grant available.
 The Waterborne Access and Training Grant (WTAG) is awarded to one organisation annually.
 Applications are initially considered by the Committee in September each year and the closing date for applications is 21st August.
 The Board will expect that you have approached the RYA Foundation for grant funding prior to submitting an application to Trinity House.
-They will also ask for information on the number of RYA qualifications achieved by those taking part in the programme.
+They will also ask for information on the number of RYA qualifications achieved by those taking part in the programme and how many participants have, or are going to enter a maritime career.
 If you are successful in being awarded the grant, you would be unable to reapply to us for a period of three years.

 We also have Regional Grants Committees who cover six regions throughout the country.
 They award small grants to local charities and organisations who meet our charitable objectives.
 Organisations who are delivering waterborne activities, would be expected to outline the same information as those applying to the main Committee in regards to qualifications and a clear pathway to a maritime career.